EVORA-project/evora-ontology/models/docs/grantNumber.md

 # Slot: grant number (grantNumber)

-_A formal reference or agreement number assigned by the funding body_
+_A formal reference or agreement number assigned by the funding body._